-We are pushing our planet to its limits for the sake of a few fun parties, and it's not OK.
+We are pushing our planet to its limits for the sake of a few fun parties.

 Catholic social teaching calls on us to care for the environment.
 The seventh teaching, care for creation, reminds us that God’s love is reflected in all creation, and therefore we need to be committed to love, respect, and actively care for this creation.
 How we celebrate Christmas does not always uphold this teaching, and it’s up to us to truly answer this call.

-2019 marks a notably difficult year for the environment.
+The year 2019 marked a notably difficult year for the environment.
 Record-setting heat waves and forest fires raging through the Amazon should give everyone pause.
 Climate change is real and caused by humans.
 Where will Santa Claus live when the North Pole melts away?

 There are so many ways we can give gifts ethically and celebrate Christmas in a fun, loving way without getting caught in the consumerism trap and without contributing so much to our carbon footprint.

 Another idea is to give gifts that encourage others to care for the environment.
 I have given reusable grocery bags, houseplants, and eco-friendly beauty products that are always a hit.
-Homemade meals or a community supported agriculture membership are great for foodie friends.
-Compost kits, beekeeping class, a bus ticket, or a new bike can all help reduce carbon emissions in a thoughtful way.
+Homemade meals or a community-supported agriculture membership are great for foodie friends.
+Compost kits, a beekeeping class, a bus ticket, or a new bike can all help reduce carbon emissions in a thoughtful way.